Fertility in Women With CF

 Thicker Cervical Mucus

-Women with cystic fibrosis have thicker cervical mucus due to abnormal cystic fibrosis transmembrane conductance regulator (CFTR) function.
+Women with cystic fibrosis may have thicker cervical mucus due to abnormal cystic fibrosis transmembrane conductance regulator (CFTR) function.
 Thicker mucus can make it harder for sperm to successfully penetrate the cervix and can increase the amount of time it takes to become pregnant.

 Irregular Ovulation

 Poor nutrition leading to irregular ovulation (the release of eggs from the uterus) can also contribute to fertility problems and is another reason why some women with CF may have trouble conceiving.
-However, most women with CF are able to become pregnant and achieve a normal pregnancy, with 85 percent of couples reporting that they were able to conceive within the first 12 months of stopping contraception
+However, most women with CF are able to become pregnant and achieve a normal pregnancy, with 85% of couples reporting that they were able to conceive within the first 12 months of stopping contraception

 image of female reproductive system